julie-norris/mkdocs-base/docs/index.md

 (There really aren’t any other list items that are dislikes for me)

 #### What is your favorite thing about providing technical support?

 >My favorite thing about providing technical support is finding the answer to the problem and then being able to share the solution with the customer.
 Seeing the customer’s satisfaction when I am able to provide a solution is really rewarding.
 And it starts to build great rapport so that the customer has confidence in my >ability to help them when there are more challenging problems down the line.

+#### What did you think of our service during the time you used it?
+Provide either some constructive criticism or some points that impressed you.
+Be honest!
+“It sucked” isn’t a wrong answer unless you don’t elaborate and provide some constructive criticism ;)

+My first experience with the service was to create my personal website.
+I used some boilerplate templates to create my personal website and when I used Netlify to deploy the site it was very simple and easy and deployed quickly.
+Using the staticgen website proved to be a bit more challenging because I encountered errors in trying to deploy.
+One error was that the server is running but it gave me an error.
+It shouldn’t be an error.
+It should say that it’s working but that there is no content.

+#### Talk about how you made your site and why you chose the tools you did.
+Briefly explain a challenge you experienced in setting up this site and how you solved it.

+Initially when I looked at the options on staticgen.com I thought I would use Jekyll because I had used that to make my personal website.
+Then I decided to do some research about the other options and gave some of them a try.
+Ultimately I ran into the same error several times in that the log said I had succeeded but the site said I failed.
+I realized I had to add content.
+I added a README.md and an Index.html to a few of the deploys I had set up and got them running.
+Ultimately I decided to use the mkDocs generator because it was a very easy to follow process.
+After I built the site using the mkDocs build command I simply added the content using markdown on the Index.